-Of course, with a spotter (or spotters) you’re able to truly go to failure (missing your last rep) and get help re-racking the weight.
+Of course, with a spotter you’re able to truly go to failure (missing your last rep) and get help re-racking the weight.
 (The study did not note this happening.)
-But there was more to these bench sessions.
+But there was more to the study’s bench press sessions.
 After sets, participants ranked their perceived exertion (how hard they thought they’d worked) and self-efficacy (belief in ability at a given task, in this case: hitting again the rep total of their previous set).
-With spotters, their perceived exertion was 8% lower, even though they were cranking out more work, and their self-efficacy was 45% higher, even though they ultimately fared no better in hitting their previous targets.
+With spotters, their perceived exertion was 8% lower, even though they were cranking out more reps, and their self-efficacy was a whopping 45% higher.

-In other words, they thought they were working a little less hard and they were a lot more self-confident when being watched.
+In other words, when being watched, they thought they were working a little less hard and they were a lot more self-confident.
 The researchers concluded: “This study demonstrates that resistance exercise is improved by the presence of spotters, which is facilitated by reduced ratings of perceived exertion and increased self-efficacy.
 This has important implications for athletes and clients, who should perform resistance exercise in the proximity of others, to maximize total work performed.”
 These “others” were silent strangers.
-It’s probable that an encouraging training partner would’ve helped the benchers eke out still more reps.
+It’s possible that an encouraging training partner would’ve helped the benchers eke out still more reps.